sin5678/inav_cn_wiki/Home.md

 - [Sensor calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration)

-- [Multirotor guide](https://github.com/iNavFlight/inav/wiki/Multirotor-guide) if your going to use it in a multirotor.
+- [Multirotor guide](https://github.com/iNavFlight/inav/wiki/Multirotor-guide) if you're going to use it in a multirotor.

-- [Fixed wing guide](https://github.com/iNavFlight/inav/wiki/Fixed-wing-guide) if your going to use it in a fixed wing.
+- [Fixed wing guide](https://github.com/iNavFlight/inav/wiki/Fixed-wing-guide) if you're going to use it in a fixed wing.

 - [Supported boards](Supported-boards)